• Skip to main content

 • Mac

-Fix: Windows Cannot Load Device Driver (Code 38) Error
+Fix: Windows Cannot Load the Device Driver (Code 38)

-When you connect a Printer, Camera, Flash Drive, Phone or an External Storage Drive to the computer, the drivers required to run these devices are pushed through the USB Port and get automatically installed on your computer.
+When you connect printer, camera, flash drive, phone or an external storage drive to the computer, the drivers required to run these devices are pushed through the USB Port and get automatically installed on the computer.

-As the computer shuts down, your computer should automatically unload outdated Device Drivers and automatically install updated Device drivers, upon restart.
+As the computer restarts, it should automatically unload outdated Device Drivers and install the updated Device drivers on your computer.

 2. Run Hardware and Devices Troubleshooter

-Windows 10 comes with its own built-in “Hardware and Devices Troubleshooter” which should help you fix this problem.
+Windows comes with its own built-in “Hardware and Devices Troubleshooter” which can help in fixing this problem.

-2. On the next screen, click on Troubleshoot in the left-pane.
-In the right-pane, select the applicable Troubleshooter and click on Run the Troubleshooter.
+3. On the next screen, select the Device that is causing problems on your computer and click on Run the Troubleshooter.

 3. Manually Update Device Driver

-The problem could be due to Windows being unable to automatically update drivers installed on your computer.
+The problem could be due to Windows being unable to automatically update the device drivers on your computer.

-2. On Device Manager screen, right-click on the problematic Device (Printers in this case) and click on Update Driver.
+2. On the Device Manager screen, right-click on the problematic Device and select the Update Driver option.

 Update Printer Driver

-3. On the next screen, click on Search Automatically for updated driver software option.
+3. On the next screen, select Search Automatically for updated driver software option.

-4. Allow Windows to search for the updated printer driver and install it on your computer.
+4. Patiently wait for Windows to search for the updated driver and install it on your computer.

 Note: If Windows is unable to find the required driver, visit the manufacturers website and see if an updated driver is available.